 One could indeed think that this is so, but not so fast.
 As always, there is bad, ugly, but also good to be found in the genre.
 Like the dismal SAVN or bands like Sirenia that improve with age and get better at their game.

-Because you have not met Kratos yet; and their Arlechino.
+And then you have not met Kratos yet; and their Arlechino.

 Then they worked some more on their black edge by sloshing some fine dissonance into some of their tracks.
 To top it all, the band has got this knack to keep their tracks varied enough to avoid coming away boring in an already overloaded genre.
 All of that provides this interesting amalgam of a style mix that will keep your attention throughout the record.

 Now the band was around for a while.
 Since the late nineties to be precise.
 But after an EP produced in their early years, ‘only’ one full length studio album in 1999 ever saw the light of day.
 Until this one appeared on our radars.
 In between Kratos unleashed the odd single here and there and participated in a few projects, but not much more.
 This is the reason why Arlechino integrates some older tracks too – like in way older tracks.
 So, the record is very much a recipient of what has already been produced AND some nice new material.